akkadotnet/akka.net/docs/articles/persistence/persistent-actors.md

 Persistent actors also offer a set of specialized members:

 - `Persist` and `PersistAsync` methods can be used to send events to the event journal in order to store them inside.
 The second argument is a callback invoked when the journal confirms that events have been stored successfully.
-- `Defer` and `DeferAsync` are used to perform various operations *after* events will be persisted and their callback handlers will be invoked.
+- `DeferAsync` is used to perform various operations *after* events will be persisted and their callback handlers will be invoked.
 Unlike the persist methods, defer won't store an event in persistent storage.
-Defer methods may NOT be invoked in case when the actor is restarted even though the journal will successfully persist events sent.
+Defer method may NOT be invoked in case when the actor is restarted even though the journal will successfully persist events sent.
 - `DeleteMessages` will order attached journal to remove part of its events.
-It can be either logical deletion - messages are marked as deleted, but are not removed physically from the backend storage - or a physical one, when the messages are removed physically from the journal.
+It can be only physical deletion, when the messages are removed physically from the journal.
 - `LoadSnapshot` will send a request to the snapshot store to resend the current actor's snapshot.
 - `SaveSnapshot` will send the current actor's internal state as a snapshot to be saved by the configured snapshot store.
 - `DeleteSnapshot` and `DeleteSnapshots` methods may be used to specify snapshots to be removed from the snapshot store in cases where they are no longer needed.